|Barbara Amaya author, advocate, speaker||

 The summer I turned twelve years old I ran away from my suburban Virginia home.
 I ran away from home to escape the abuse, and I continued to run away from home dozens and dozens of times between the ages of twelve and thirteen.
 Sometimes the police would find me and bring me home, or they would take me to detention centers, reform schools and hospitals.
 I was treated as a juvenile delinquent, and a child who was uncontrollable, never as a young girl who needed assistance or help.

 One time after I ran away, a couple found me hungry, cold and in need of shelter on the streets of Washington, D.C.
 They picked me up and groomed me for prostitution.
 I was barely thirteen years old.
+So great was my need for love and attention I would have most likely robbed a bank if they had asked.

 After weeks of being trafficked by them in Washington D.C., they sold me to another trafficker who drove me to New York.
-I was sold like a piece of furniture right on the streets of our nation's capitol.
+I was sold like a piece of furniture on the streets of our nation's capitol.

 I grew up while being trafficked.